Everyday Objects

 Using colour as the central theme, each print aimed to highlight the object’s most visually communicative hue, exploring colour’s role in branding, consumer appeal, and the emotional responses it can evoke.
 This led to a photographic approach in which each object was consistently framed centre stage, placed against a backdrop colour referenced directly from its own packaging.

-Inspired by how products are displayed on shop racks, the layout was designed to maintain a structured and consistent format across all, while displaying each object at its actual life size on print.
+Inspired by how products are displayed on shop racks, the layout and production were designed to maintain a structured and consistent format across all, while displaying each object at its actual life size on print.

 A blank section at the top was incorporated to accommodate an eyelet hole for hanging, referencing how some products are displayed in retail environments.

 To emphasise specific graphical elements in their packaging designs, some items were photographed against dual backgrounds.
-This approach influenced the tall 1:2 image ratio, inspired by swatch colour books, creating two stacked coloured squares.
+Inspired by swatch colour books, this approach influenced the tall 1:2 image ratio, creating two stacked coloured squares on top of eachother.
 This was also designed to introduced a dynamic rhythm to the overall presentation, breaking the repetition of single-coloured backgrounds.

 The text was positioned at the bottom to ensure an uninterrupted, photography-led viewing experience, encouraging the viewer to engage with the object first before moving on to its contextual narrative.